APP-Hom Method for Box Constrained Quadratic Programming: Numerical experiments

 \section{Numerical experiments}

-In this section, we present numerical results obtained from an implementation of our algorithms described above.
-The numerical experiments were performed by Matlab 8.1 programming platform (R2013a) running on a machine with Windows 8 Operation System, Intel(R) Core(TM)i7 CPU 4790 3.60GHz processor and 16GB of memory.
-For convenience, we use TRF to denote the reflective Newton method (Matlab $quadprog$).
-In our test, we terminated LBFGS-B if the number of maximum iterations reaches 1000 or $\|g(x)\|_{\infty}<10^{-8}$, where
+In this section, we present numerical results obtained from the implementations of our algorithms described above.
+The numerical experiments were performed by Matlab 8.1 programming platform (R2013a) running on a machine with Windows 8 Operation System, Intel(R) Core(TM)i7 CPU 4790 3.60GHz processor and 32GB of memory.
+For convenience, we use TRR to denote the reflective Newton method (the ``trust-region-reflective'' algorithm in Matlab $quadprog$ solver).
+In our experiments, we terminated PP and APP when $\|x^k-x^{k-1}\|<10^{-11}$.
+Moreover, let

-FNNLS \cite{bro1997fast} is Bro and Jong's improved implementation of the Lawson-Hanson NNLS procedure \cite{lawson1995solving}.
-We terminated it if $\|g(x)\|_{\infty}<10^{-8}$.
-Moreover, we set the `MaxIter' of TRF to be 1000 and the `TolFun' to be $10^{-14}$.
-In our algorithms, we terminated PPA and APPA when $\|x^k-x^{k-1}\|<10^{-11}$.